-This option can be used to display ASN.1 data structures, either from a file or manual entry.
+This option can be used to decode and display ASN.1 data structures, either from a file or manual entry.
 Support for DER, PEM, PKCS#7, and PKCS#12 file formats.
 The manual entry provides the option to enter an ASN.1 data structures as either hex or base64 data.

 The toolbar is used to open files, enter or edit data, and control what information is displayed.
 The details of the toolbar options is shown below.

 You can manually enter the ASN.1 data by clicking on the Data Entry button, which will display the Data Entry form.
 It's possible to paste the data from other options in NetTools, or manually enter the data in hex or base64 format.
 For the hex entry the data is entered as bytes separated by a spaces, the same format that is produced by the base64 Hex Dump (No ANSII) option, or a continuous stream of hex bytes with no spaces, the same as Hex Stream produced by Wireshark.
 Once the data has been entered, the option to save the data back to a file is enabled.
 The data is written in a binary format.
 If PEM format is required, then the Data Entry option should be used to copy the data in Base64 format and copied manually to a text file with the required PEM headers and footers.

 There are a couple of ways to view the ASN.1 details, a tree view and a hex data dump.
 The tree view is always displayed when a file is selected or data entered.
 The hex dump view is selected via the toolbar, and can be displayed either at the bottom or the right side of the tree view.
 When an item is selected in the tree view, the corresponding data is highlighted in the hex view.